 - If dexamethasone is not available, the Panel recommends using alternative glucocorticoids such as prednisone, methylprednisolone, or hydrocortisone (see Additional Considerations below for dosing recommendations) (AIII).

-Proposed Mechanism of Action and Rationale for Use in Patients with COVID-19
+Rationale for Use in Patients With COVID-19

 Monitoring, Adverse Effects, and Drug-Drug Interactions